danielbodnar/awesome-stars/BY-LANG.md

 - [chaijs/chai](https://github.com/chaijs/chai) - BDD / TDD assertion framework for node.js and the browser that can be paired with any testing framework.
 - [prescience-data/dark-knowledge](https://github.com/prescience-data/dark-knowledge) - 😈📚 A curated library of research papers and presentations for counter-detection and web privacy enthusiasts.
 - [sindresorhus/capture-website](https://github.com/sindresorhus/capture-website) - Capture screenshots of websites
-- [CycloneDX/cdxgen](https://github.com/CycloneDX/cdxgen) - Creates CycloneDX Software Bill of Materials (SBOM) for your projects from source and container images.
+- [CycloneDX/cdxgen](https://github.com/CycloneDX/cdxgen) - Creates CycloneDX Bill of Materials (BOM) for your projects from source and container images.
 Supports many languages and package managers.
-Integrate in your CI/CD pipeline with automatic su
+Integrate in your CI/CD pipeline with automatic submission t
 - [c8r/x0](https://github.com/c8r/x0) - Document & develop React components without breaking a sweat
 - [testing-library/cypress-testing-library](https://github.com/testing-library/cypress-testing-library) - 🐅 Simple and complete custom Cypress commands and utilities that encourage good testing practices.
 - [GoogleChromeLabs/lighthousebot](https://github.com/GoogleChromeLabs/lighthousebot) - Run Lighthouse in CI, as a web service, using Docker.
 Pass/Fail GH pull requests.